CMSgov/dpc-app/dpcclient/README.md

 ls -l ./out/keys
 ```

-Upload the public key in the web UI, noting the ID assigned to it. (need pic)
+Upload the public key in the web UI, noting the ID assigned to it.
-Get a client token from the web UI. (need pic)
+Get a client token from the web UI.
 Save the client token (macaroon) in the ./out/keys directory

 Generate an auth token and see it in the location I specified in the config file: